-If you want to be more mindful in your retirement, than meditating is the best way to accomplish that.
+Suppose you want to be more mindful in your retirement than meditating is the best way to accomplish that.
 The experts say that meditating twice a day (morning and evening) is the best approach.
-It allows you to be more mindful and focused during all the activities during the day, and it helps you to sleep more peacefully at night.
+It allows you to be more mindful and focused during all the activities during the day, and it helps you sleep more peacefully at night.

 With meditation, you’re training your mind in awareness.
 It reminds you to breathe, slow down, and let things be.
 The benefits of meditations are endless: it reduces stress, controls anxiety, promotes emotional health, and enhances self-awareness and your concentration span.
 The smartphone app, Headspace is a great tool that helps you meditate.
 The first ten guided meditations are free

 Nothing beats traveling.
 It’s all about seeing new places and experiencing new things.
 You can travel to the other side of the world or see new places every day near you.
 Get yourself the best travel gear out there and explore all the beauty the world has to offer you.